cwchenwang/NeRF-SR/README.md

-# NeRF-SR: High-Quality Neural Radiance Fields using Superampling
+# NeRF-SR: High-Quality Neural Radiance Fields using Supersampling

 This is the official implementation of our ACM MM 2022 paper `NeRF-SR: High-Quality Neural Radiance Fields using Supersampling`.
 Pull requests and issues are welcome.